 When CPU0 needs to access data located in the other RAM1, the first (local) controller 0 has to go through the second (or remote) RAM controller 1 which will access the (remote) data in RAM 1.
-Data will use an internal connection between the 2 CPUs called QPI, or Quick Path Interconnect, which is typically of a high enough capacity to avoid being a bottleneck, typically 1 or 2 times 25GBps (400 Gbps).
-For example, the Intel Xeon E5 has 2 CPUs with 2 QPI links between them; Intel Xeon E7 has 4 CPUs, with a single QPI between pairs of CPUs.
+Data will use an internal connection between the two CPUs called QPI, or Quick Path Interconnect, which is typically of a high enough capacity to avoid being a bottleneck, typically one or two times 25GBps (400 Gbps).
+For example, the Intel Xeon E5 has two CPUs with two QPI links between them; Intel Xeon E7 has four CPUs, with a single QPI between pairs of CPUs.

-The fastest RAM that the CPU has access to is the register, which is inside the CPU and reserved to it.
-Beyond the register, the CPU has access to cached memory, which is a special memory based on higher performance hardware.
+The fastest RAM that the CPU has access to is the register, which is inside the CPU and reserved for it.
+Beyond the register, the CPU has access to cached memory, which is a special memory based on higher performance hardware (see Figure 2.30).

+Figure 2.30 Numa Nodes Overview

 Cached memories are shared between the cores of a single CPU.
 Typical characteristics of memory cache are:

-Accessing a Level 1 cache takes 7 CPU cycles (with a size of 64KB or 128KB).
+Accessing a Level 1 cache takes seven CPU cycles (with a size of 64KB or 128KB).